noalino/boursorama-finance-go/README.md

 # Boursorama-finance-go

-A basic tool aiming at scraping financial assets quotes from the [boursorama](https://www.boursorama.com/bourse/) website.
+A basic tool aiming at scraping financial assets historical data from the [boursorama](https://www.boursorama.com/bourse/) website.

 Both an API and a CLI are available to use.